josedv82/public_sport_science_datasets/README.md

 ---
 ### Contributions
-If you would like to contribute and help growing this resource please do so.
+If would like to help grow this resource for others to benefit you are more than welcome to do so.
 The only requirements are:

-* Post the link on the README file.
-Follow the same format as the current datasets.
+* Update the README file with a bullep point refering to your dataset, following the same format including: title, brief explanation, download link, source link, file type.
+* If you have access to the raw dataset upload it to the repo.
+If the dataset has more than one file please create a folder that contains all the files.
-* Upload the file to the repository with a name that describes the data set.
-Link it to the Download link on the README file.
-Add a link with the original source of the data to credit the person who originally made it available.
-If it is your own data then credit yourself!
+* Use the source link on the readme paragraph to credit the person who made the data available.
+If that was you then credit yourself!

-That's it!
+Thanks for your contribution!